8 Active Learning Elements That Make Modern Classrooms Great

 The HOTS (higher-order thinking skills) are at the top of Bloom’s Digital Taxonomy.
 These skills are the critical thinking skills of evaluation, analyzing, and creating.
-The LOTS (lower-order thinking skills) still have a place in any active learning classroom.
-These are things like remembering and understanding.
-It’s just that they become supplemental in the journey of developing HOTS, rather than the focus of learning as they’ve been traditionally.
+Mind you, the LOTS (lower-order thinking skills) still have a place in any active learning classroom—it’s just that they become supplemental in the journey of developing HOTS, rather than the focus of learning as they’ve been traditionally.

 These higher-level skills are the new bread and butter for the Global Digital Citizen.
 A student entering the modern workforce must be a problem-solver, innovator, leader, and independent thinker.
-A focus on the HOTS skills gives our students what they need to be employable for the future.
+Thus, a focus on the HOTS skills gives our students what they need to be employable for the future.

 5. Global Digital Citizen Oriented

 The active learning classroom is a reflection of the digital world we all live in.
-There are no boundaries and no distance.
-You’ll find no separation between “them” and “us.”
-It’s a global classroom community with a global mindset.
-It’s a safe environment where everyone learns and prospers together.
+There are no boundaries and no distance so you’ll find no separation between “them” and “us.”
+It’s a global classroom community with a global mindset, and a safe environment where everyone learns and prospers together.

 6. Students own their learning

 In modern classrooms, we shift the responsibility for learning to the student.
-A teacher can’t and shouldn’t do everything for the student.
-At some point, they have to trust they can let go of the wheel without their students crashing into a wall.
-That’s what the shift is all about—trust, respect, and belief in our students.
+A teacher can’t and shouldn’t do everything for their learners.
+At some point they have to trust they can let go of the wheel without their students crashing into a wall.
+That’s what the shift is all about—trust, respect, and belief in our children.

 7. Adapts to the needs of learners

-Differentiated instruction also stars in the active learning classroom, and with good reason.
+Differentiated instruction is also one of our active learning elements, and with good reason.
 The truth is every student learns best just a little bit differently.
 The digital-age student certainly does because of technology’s presence in modern life.